 The next step to determine whether it could use your help is to determine if it is a nestling or a fledgling.

 A nestling will have very few if any feathers.
 It will not be able to hop and will not have the ability to grasp a stick or your finger.
-Its wind feathers way also look like tubes, because they haven’t broken thru their sheath.
+Its wing feathers way also look like tubes, because they haven’t broken thru their sheath.
 All attempts should be made to put it back in it’s nest.
 It is best to renest these birds in the daytime, it is ok to keep it overnight in a warm, dry, ventilated box overnight.
 If there is no nest or the nest has fallen, you can construct a new one out of a wicker basket filled partially with bedding.
 It is important to mount it securely as close to the original nest as possible.
 If you stay at a safe distance, the parents should return to feed it within 2 hours.
 You have to keep your eyes open because the feedings happen fast.
 If the parents do not return, call us!

 A fledgling will be almost fully feathered, active and alert and will be able to hop or grasp your finger.
 The best course of action is to ensure all pets are kept away and let it be.
 It is okay to move it to a nearby shrub for protection.
 Its mother will not reject it because you handled it.